2019 Crop Walk October 20, 2019 @ 1:00 PM Time to Sign up! Or, Support a Walker!

 At First Church of Christ, we extend ministries and education to inspire children and families on their faith journey, treasuring our God who both supports them and calls them to action.
 We offer programs for specific age groups as well as regular events for all ages with special focus on our youngest ones.

-We also offer monthly generational social opportunities for people of all ages to play, learn, and spend time together, with special design around our youngest members.
+We also offer monthly inter-generational social opportunities for people of all ages to play, learn, and spend time together, with special design around our youngest members.
 Typical events include outings, dinner & movie nights, Halloween double-feature & costume party, and carol sing with cookies and hot cocoa on the first Sunday of Advent.

 The Ruth Perry Award was established by First Church through donations from its members to honor Ruth Perry, who was music director from 1931 to 1971, for her contributions to the musical ministry of First Church.
 The intent of the award is to recognize those graduating high school seniors who have participated significantly in the musical life of the church.